agathaturya/cmsc_201_grs/lab2/gl_troubleshooting.md

 ### Using a Mac (or any Linux machine)
 1. Open the Terminal (I use Spotlight Search because it's super quick: `cmd + space`, then search for Terminal)
-2. Use this command: `ssh username@gl.umbc.edu` hint: username is your UMBC username (mine is agatha3).
+2. Use this command: `ssh username123@gl.umbc.edu` hint: username123 is your UMBC username.
 After the command has ran successfully, you'll see this message:
 ```
 WARNING: UNAUTHORIZED ACCESS to this computer is in violation of Criminal Law
          Article section 8-606 and 7-302 of the Annotated Code of MD.